andrewtobilko/spring-utils/src/main/java/com/tobilko/spring/aop/aop.md

 **Combining pointcut expressions**

 - can be combined using `&&`, `||` and `!`;
-- considered a good practice.
+- considered a good practice to build more complex pointcut expressions out of smaller ones.